 The multispectral bands have a 1.2m spatial resolution which is larger than the 0.3m resolution of the panchromatic band.
 In contrast, the panchromatic band covers a wider wavelength range as compared to the multispectral bands which cover narrower ranges.

-2: Data Volume Constraints
+2: Data volume constraints

 The collection of high spatial resolution multispectral images would lead to an exponential increase in the volume of satellite data collected–driving up data storage and transmission costs.
 Therefore, the volume of data collected is balanced against data volume and transmission capabilities, leading to a trade-off.